swcarpentry/python-novice-gapminder/_episodes/01-run-quit.md

 *   You can type code into the browser and see the result when the web page talks to the server.
 *   This has several advantages:
     *   You can easily type, edit, and copy and paste blocks of code.
-    *   Tab complete allows you to easily access the names of things you are using and learn more about them.
+    *   Tab completion allows you to easily access the names of things you are using and learn more about them.
     *   It allows you to annotate your code with links, different sized text, bullets, etc. to make it more accessible to you and your collaborators.